deckhouse/virtualization/docs/ADMIN_GUIDE.md

   Westmere-IBRS
   ```

-  After that specify the following in the VirtualMachineClass resource specification:
+  Then specify the selected model in the class specification:

   ```yaml
   spec: